Particular/docs.particular.net/transports/upgrades/amazonsqs-4to5.md

 The transport provides a compatibility mode that allows the endpoint to use both forms of publish-subscribe at the same time.
 When it is enabled and the endpoint publishes an event, the native subscription leveraging SNS and the message-driven subscription persistence are checked for subscriber information.
 This subscriber information is deduplicated before the event is published, so even if a subscriber appears in both places it will only receive a single copy of each event.

+> [!NOTE]
-NOTE: In version 5.4 a [mechanism was introduced](/transports/sqs/topology.md?version=sqs_5.4) to handle cases where the NServiceBus SQS transport is throttled by AWS.
+> In version 5.4 a [mechanism was introduced](/transports/sqs/topology.md?version=sqs_5.4) to handle cases where the NServiceBus SQS transport is throttled by AWS.

 ### Required [SNS permissions](https://docs.aws.amazon.com/sns/latest/dg/sns-access-policy-language-api-permissions-reference.html)